liximomo/vscode-remote-fs/README.md

+# Plugin Development Inactive

+We are no longer actively developing this plugin.
+We will be accepting pull requests if anyone would like to contribute to the project.

 # Remote File System for VS Code

 Working with any file in everywhere like they are in local with vscode.